Central Virginia

 • 00:11:51

-I know, after the General Assembly I try to say hello.
+Yeah, see, after the General Assembly, I try to say hello.

 • 00:11:55

-We started to plug in to your all's work here in the last month or two and I guess not only the discussions that you all had but also within the RTP about
+And I guess not only the discussions that you all had, but also within the RTP about

 • 00:12:10

-have a path toward getting to perhaps enabling legislation in the next General Assembly session to generate some revenue for transit.
+a path toward getting to some perhaps enabling legislation in the next General Assembly session to generate some revenue for transit.

 • 00:12:22